 Please note: We want your program to be exactly right for you, so if you have significant health concerns, you and your coach may discuss bringing your doctor into the loop.
 You’ll definitely still be able to start a safe and effective exercise program!

 In your second and subsequent sessions, your coach will guide you through your program, making sure you feel comfortable and confident.
 Your program will contain exercises to help you:

 Loosen – Self-massage work can be done at home to help loosen tight muscles, decreasing stiffness, tension, pain, and injury risk.
 Muscles and connective tissues with the optimal amount of tension work efficiently, keep you pain-free, and help prevent overuse injuries.

 Lengthen – Many of our muscles are held in shortened positions for hours (or even days) at a time.
 Lengthening out means increasing flexibility and joint mobility, which in turn can help you improve posture, decrease stiffness, and move through life more easily.

 Strengthen – Keep your muscles ready and able to support your body.
 Strong muscles help maintain optimal joint alignment and function, help you carry the shopping in from the car, and make sure you can take the dog for a long walk.
 Muscle strength supports you in everything you do!

 The actual exercises you’ll be given will depend on your physical starting point and goals.
 Your coach can make each exercise harder or easier as needed, ensuring that your program will have you feeling comfortable and confident, while still being suitably challenged.

-Our “Big Picture” approach follows these three steps:
+HealthFit programs use a “Big Picture” approach that follows these three steps:

 Get Moving – Our bodies are built to move, and you might be surprised at how good a little movement can make you feel!
 Ease into adding movement to your life safely, easily, and enjoyably (or at least in a way that is a bit more palatable).